 Subject to the limitations in this section 14.6 and Exhibit G, BPA agrees to acquire and pay the Third-Party Transmission Provider for Transfer Service to deliver Transfer Service Eligible Resources to «Customer Name»’s transfer PODs, as listed in Exhibit E, in an amount not to exceed «Customer Name»’s Total Retail Load on an hourly basis.

-If «Customer Name» has or is acquiring a Transfer Service Eligible Resource, and «Customer Name» has requested that BPA assist in the acquisition of transmission services for such resource, then the Parties shall revise the Network Resource Section of Exhibit J of this Agreement to include specific terms and conditions under which BPA will obtain Transfer Service on a Third-Party Transmission Provider’s system for delivery of that resource to «Customer Name»’s system.
+If «Customer Name» has or is acquiring a Transfer Service Eligible Resource and «Customer Name» has requested that BPA assist in the acquisition of transmission services for such resource, then the Parties shall revise section 7 of Exhibit J to include specific terms and conditions under which BPA will obtain Transfer Service on a Third-Party Transmission Provider’s system for delivery of that resource to «Customer Name»’s system.

-BPA shall pass through to «Customer Name» the cost of Transfer Service assessed by the Third-Party Transmission Provider for (1) BPA any service to a Planned NLSL or an NLSL pursuant to section 1 of Exhibit D where «Customer Name» has elected to serve the NLSL with a Transfer Service Eligible Resource, regardless of the Delivery Plan for such resource, (2) any Transfer Service Eligible Resource serving a portion of «Customer Name»’s Total Retail Load that «Customer Name» is obligated to serve with BPA provided electric power pursuant to this Agreement, or (3) any Transfer Service Eligible Resource where «Customer Name» is not acquiring and paying for transmission service from Transmission Services for that Transfer Service Eligible Resource.
+BPA shall pass through to «Customer Name» the cost of Transfer Service assessed by the Third-Party Transmission Provider for: (1) BPA any service to a Planned NLSL or an NLSL pursuant to section 1 of Exhibit D where «Customer Name» has elected to serve the NLSL with a Transfer Service Eligible Resource, regardless of the Delivery Plan for such resource, (2) any Transfer Service Eligible Resource serving a portion of «Customer Name»’s Total Retail Load that «Customer Name» is obligated to serve with BPA-provided electric power pursuant to this Agreement, or (3) any Transfer Service Eligible Resource where «Customer Name» is not acquiring and paying for transmission service from Transmission Services for that Transfer Service Eligible Resource.

 «Customer Name» shall notify BPA if it intends to acquire any new non-federal resources serving «Customer Name»’s transfer PODs with a nameplate capability under 1 MW.
 If BPA notifies «Customer Name» that the new non-federal resource is subject to requirements from the Third-Party Transmission Provider, then such resource shall be treated as a Transfer Service Eligible Resource and subject to the requirements in this section 14.6.7 and Exhibit G. BPA may require metering and scheduling for any such non-federal resources consistent with the metering and scheduling requirements for Dedicated Resources.